LazyHippogriff/Cassandra-Ignite/README.md

 No. of processors: 24
 Total RAM: 62 GB
 Cassandra version: 3.11.2
+Table contains 2 columns, primary key is of string type and the second column is of blob type.
+The second column is being used to store a C++ structure of size ~7KB.

 Also, in the 2nd scenario, Ignite-C++ server is running on top of Cassandra.
 The client program in both cases also runs on the same node.